 They also stated that if you wake up tired and spend the day wanting a nap, you’re not getting enough sleep.

-Top sleep hygiene habits
+Good sleep hygiene tips

 To form good sleep hygiene, there are a number of environmental and physical elements to consider.
-Here are seven to get you started:

 - No phone before bed – one study found that using your phone before bed can be associated with poor sleep quantity in children and adolescents.4 You may also get easily distracted, leading you to go to sleep later than planned.
 Further research says you should avoid screen time for 37 minutes before getting into bed.5